voucherifyio/sunrise-for-commerce-tools-integration/README.md

 </div>
 ```

-**CartLikePriceDetail.js** was extended by logic that allow to filter and get data about current applied voucher
+**CartLikePriceDetail.js** was extended by logic that allows to filter and get data about the current applied voucher

 ```js
 import {CUSTOM_LINE_ITEM_VOUCHER_NAME} from '../../../../constants'